kulmajaba/figma-plugin-react-hooks/README.md

 Use `satisfies` (for TS >= 4.9) with this type to allow for type checking the options object while the type of the object remains exact.

-This allows us to infer the type of the returned nodes correctly.
+This allows the hook to infer the type of the returned nodes correctly.

 Example:
 ```typescript